Family honors Hazlehurst man killed in I-55 car crash

 HAZELHURST, Miss.
 (WJTV) – Jackson police said 84-year-old Mable Vince was driving southbound on the northbound side of I-55 about a mile north of Byram on Friday afternoon.
 Earlier that day, Jackson police said she was robbed at Vowell’s Cash Saver on Raymond Road.

 “An elderly lady was pushed to the ground and her purse was taken.
-The ambulance was called, she did not receive any treatment,” said Chief James Davis.
+The ambulance was called, she did not receive any treatment,” said Jackson Police Chief James Davis.

 Hours later, she died after crashing into another vehicle.
 The driver of that vehicle, 43-year-old Cyntra Wilbert, was also killed.

-“It took a toll on us, but we’re taking it one day at a time, we’re a worshiping family, so we know God is going to see us through this.
+“It took a toll on us, but we’re taking it one day at a time.
+We’re a worshiping family, so we know God is going to see us through this.
 It was devastating news.
-We’re still wishing it wasn’t real,” said Frederick Sandifer, brother of the victim.
+We’re still wishing it wasn’t real,” said Frederick Sandifer, the brother of the victim.

 On Tuesday night, family and friends held a balloon release at the Copiah County courthouse in his honor.

 “Wilbert was a proud husband and father.
-His brother said he was a good man and was always the life of the party.”
+His brother said he was a good man and was always the life of the party,” one attendee said.

 Family and friends said some of the things they’ll miss the most about Wilbert are his smile and his vibrant personality.